Challenges that Go Beyond the Established Framework of Research in Industry, Government and Academia

 [from the mission of the Honda Research Institute]

-In order to be successful on the world stage, and to address the social, economic, and environmental challenges that lie ahead, New Zealand and Australian researchers and innovators must create and nurture a collaborative culture that encourages diversification, and that bridges organisational boundaries and traditional research silos.
+To catalyse the transition from the information age to the knowledge age, and in order to address the social, economic, and environmental challenges of the Anthropocene, New Zealand and Australian researchers and innovators must create and nurture a collaborative culture that encourages diversification, that recognises neurodiversity as the as the substrate for innovation, and that bridges organisational boundaries and traditional research silos.

 Call for Participation